astral-sh/uv/README.md

   will use the first Python interpreter found in the system `PATH`.
   WARNING: `UV_SYSTEM_PYTHON=true` is intended for use in continuous integration (CI) environments and should be used with caution, as it can modify the system Python installation.
+- `UV_NATIVE_TLS`: Equivalent to the `--native-tls` command-line argument.
+If set to `true`, uv will use the system's trust store instead of the bundled `webpki-roots` crate.

 In each case, the corresponding command-line argument takes precedence over an environment variable.